TykTechnologies/tyk-docs-hugo/tyk-docs/content/security/your-apis/hmac-signatures.md

 Authorization: Signature keyId="hmac-key-1",algorithm="hmac-sha1",signature="Base64Encode(HMAC-SHA1(signing string))"
 ```

-Tyk supports the following HMAC algorithms: "hmac-sha1", "hmac-sha256", "hmac-sha384", "hmac-sha512”, and reads value from algorithm header.
-You can limit allowed algorithms by setting `hmac_allowed_algorithms` field in API definition, like this: `"hmac_allowed_algorithms": ["hmac-sha256", "hmac-sha512"]`.
+Tyk supports the both HMAC and RSA algorithms: "hmac-sha1", "hmac-sha256", "hmac-sha384", "hmac-sha512", "rsa-sha256" and reads value from algorithm header.
+You can limit allowed algorithms by setting `hmac_allowed_algorithms` field in API definition, like this: `"hmac_allowed_algorithms": ["hmac-sha256", "hmac-sha512", "rsa-sha256"]`.

 The date format for an encoded string is: